ztyyLV/web-twain-docs/indepth/features/output.md

     }
 }
 /**
- * Return the extention string of the specified image type.
+ * Return the extension string of the specified image type.
  * @param type The image type (number).
  */
 function getExtension(type) {